kx1t/planefence/README.md

 4. You should know how to use your Raspberry Pi's default text editor called `nano`.
 Most importantly, you should remember that you can save your edits with `CTRL-o` and exit from the editor with `CTRL-x`.

 ### Note - don't install as user `root`
-I strongly recommend to install both `Dump1090.Socket30003` and `PlaneFence` as user `pi` on your Raspberry Pi, and NOT as user `root`.
+When you follow the instructions below, I strongly recommend to install all software and scripts as user `pi` and NOT as user `root`.
 Reasons for this include general system security, but also - once you run PlaneFence as `root`, it will create files that cannot be read or overwritten by any other user, and this stops your ability to run `PlaneFence` as user `pi` in the future.
+So, please stick with user `pi`.

 ### Install Dump1090.Socket30003
 `Dump1090.Socket30003` collects and stores data about all aircraft within reach in CSV files.
 We will use these CSV files to extract data about aircraft that fly over our location.
 Here's how.